 When golfer’s elbow is diagnosed, the treatment should be started as soon as possible, so you could return within a short period of time to your daily activities.

 One of the most important things in the treatment of golfer’s elbow is resting as much as possible the affected elbow, especially until the pain is gone.
 Starting to play too soon or even doing other repetitive activities that have resulted into golfer’s elbow can just make the situation worse.

 Ice packs on the affected elbow for 15-20 minutes a couple of times a day can help you recover faster.

 In controlling pain, over the counter painkillers are recommended.

 Wearing a counterforce brace can help you recover faster, as it reduces the tension on the tendons and muscles of your affected arm.

-Stretching therapy, strengthening exercises as well as physical or occupational therapies are also recommended when treating golfer’s elbow.
+Stretching therapy, strengthening exercises as well as occupational and physical therapy in Brooklyn are also recommended when treating golfer’s elbow.

 Surgery is needed in very rare cases, usually when the signs and symptoms don’t get better with other treatment methods within a period of 6 – 12 months.